GeometryOfData/2017_04_DeepTensor/README.md

-# 2017_04_DeepTensor
+# DeepTensor

-unsupervised learning of tensor product structures using deep networks
+Unsupervised learning of tensor product structures using deep networks.

+Simple example: src/test_002.py, builds a representations for an image.